 Today, all sorts of awards are offered to operators for such activities as Working All States, Working All Zones (of the world), working a hundred (or more) countries, Islands On The Air (IOTA’s), lighthouses, grid squares, etc., for those who like to collect QSL cards, often referred to as wallpaper, from everywhere and everyone, to commemorate their radio contacts.
 Of course, just having a casual conversation with other operators, across town, in another State or in a Country on the opposite side of the globe is quite often a memorable experience!
 The old adage: “It’s a Small World” becomes readily apparent.

-CARA currently, consists of approximately 50 members led by President N8JMK.
-Former President W8FHF has been an active since 1962 and has been the club’s president more than twenty years.
+CARA currently, consists of approximately 50 members led by President AB8P.
+Former President Sonny Alfman W8FHF has been an active since 1962 and was the club’s president for more than twenty years.
 He stepped down as president at the end of the 2015 term.
-He continues to be a mentor (having thought over a hundred radio classes) and a technical adviser.
-We would like thank Sonny for his years of service and hope that he will continue to be a staple in our club.
+He continues to be a mentor (having taught over a hundred radio classes) and a technical adviser.
+We would like to thank Sonny for his years of service and hope that he will continue to be a staple in our club.